beazlr02/spaceminer/Phase_One_Plan.md

 The thruster slows the lander down - almost, uses negative thrust value

-The lander has height above the ground and reports that height as it changes - you have to ask
+The lander has height above the ground and reports that height as it changes - you have to ask The lander stops when it hits the ground
+The lander reports HEIGHT to an observer

 Todo

-The lander stops when it hits the ground
 The lander reports SPEED to an observer
-The lander reports HEIGHT to an observer
 Hardcoded HEIGHT needs removing

+Remove observers